-Upon confirming the student has lice the parents will be called to collect the child, under no circumstances will a student be allowed into the classroom with lice.
-Once at home we recommend using lice shampoo and waiting until all signs of lice or eggs are completely gone before sending your child back to school.
+Upon confirming the student has lice the parents will be informed, under no circumstances will a student be allowed into the classroom with lice.
+Once at home we recommend using lice shampoo and waiting until all signs of live lice or eggs are completely gone before sending your child back to school.
 Absences due to head lice are considered excused by the school.

 Upon re-entry into the school the student will be examined and cleared by the office to be readmitted to class.
 For repeated cases of lice, the school may wish to meet with the parents to discuss ways to minimise head lice.
-The policy of sending students with lice home is not intended to single them out in any way, but simply to stop the spread of lice to others in the school.